hanqiao59/1800_202530_BBY025/README.md

 ## Usage

 1. Open your browser and visit `http://localhost:3000`.
-2. Sign up for a new account or log in with an existing one.
+2. Sign up with new account or log in with an existing one.
-3. Create a new channel for your class or event, or join an existing channel by using an invite link.
+3. Create a new channel for a class or event, or join an existing channel by using an invite link.
-4. Join an icebreaker sessions with your chosen interest tags.
+4. Join icebreaker sessions with your chosen interest tags.
-5. Send friends request to people you want to stay connected with.
+5. Send friends requests to people you want to stay connected with.
-6. Customize your profile to showcase yourself.
+6. Customize your profile to best reflect yourself.

 ---